TFMV/chaos/highlevellanguages/fortran/README.md

 # Discordian Calendar

 Naturally, we divide the year into five seasons of 73 days each.
 Each season is made up of 5 weeks of 5 days.
-The names of the seasons are Chaos, Discord, Confusion, Bureaucracy, and The Aftermath.
-The days of the week are Sweetmorn, Boomtime, Pungenday, Prickle-Prickle, and Setting Orange.

 ## Seasons and Days (Or Whatever We Call Them)